15 Best Bachelor Party Ideas San Francisco 2026 | Group Experiences

 Best for: Groups who want a laid-back afternoon activity with built-in wine before hitting North Beach bars.

-Book Wine & Chocolate Candy Making →On-Site Japanese Hibachi Catering
+Book Wine & Chocolate Candy Making →

 A live teppanyaki chef comes to your Airbnb, rooftop, or venue anywhere in the Bay Area.
 Fire, knives, onion volcanoes, the whole show.
 This is bachelor party catering that doubles as entertainment.
 The chef cooks right in front of your group.
 At $60 per person it's cheaper than taking everyone to a hibachi restaurant, and significantly more memorable.